-- Info on cash, savings and checking account balances, any investments you’ve made, i.e. stocks, bonds and real estate (excluding your primary residence), business and farm assets – for you or your parents (if you’re a dependent)
+- Financial information including cash, savings and checking account balances, investments, i.e. stocks, bonds and real estate (excluding your primary residence), business and farm assets for you or your parents (if you’re a dependent)

 Once you’ve input all of this information, be sure to keep these documents in a safe, but accessible location.
 There’s about a 20% chance your application will be chosen for verification.
 You will then have to provide your college with certain documentation to ensure all information you reported is correct.
 You can be selected for verification randomly or because something doesn’t quite match up.
-Either way, your college will notify you if you’ve been selected and what documentation is necessary.
+For the 2021-2022 year, the Department of Education has put a temporary change to the verification process, allowing colleges to waive verification requirements.
+If you are still selected for the verification process, your college will notify you and let you know of the next steps required.

 Step 3: Start the FAFSA

 You created your FSA ID, you tracked down all of your documents, and October 1st is here!
 It’s now time to start your FAFSA!
 Head on over to fafsa.ed.gov and click “Start Here.”
 Be sure to use ONLY fafsa.ed.gov.
+From there, you can also use the myStudentAid mobile app.
 Unfortunately, there are scammy websites out there that are named and look very similar to the real website that will charge for filing your FAFSA.
 You should NEVER pay to file your FAFSA!
 Once you start a new application, you have the opportunity to create a save key.
 Make sure you don’t skip this step.
 You probably won’t complete your FAFSA in one sitting, so this allows you to save your work and return where you left off, even across devices.